Adsense

 7. Decline in Crop Quality

-• Crops may contain harmful chemical residues.
+• Crops may accumulate harmful chemical residues, compromising food safety and taste.

 8. Soil and Environmental Degradation